liferay/liferay-docs/deployment/articles/05-upgrading-to-liferay-7-2/06-upgrading-the-liferay-database/05-upgrading-modules-using-gogo-shell.markdown

 Executing `upgrade:list` in the Gogo shell lists the modules whose upgrade dependencies are satisfied.
 These modules can be upgraded.

-If a module is active but not listed, its dependencies need to be upgraded.
+If a module is active but not listed, its dependencies must be upgraded.
 The Gogo shell command `scr:info [upgrade_step_class_qualified_name]` shows the upgrade step class's unsatisfied dependencies.
 Here's an example `scr:info`
 command: